-- A. Foundations, Exterior Walls, Roofs, Soffits and Fascia: - 1.
-Every foundation, exterior wall, roof, soffit and fascia shall be made weather resistant.
-Products for exterior walls, roofs, soffits, and fascia shall be installed in accordance with the manufacturer's guidelines. - 2.
-Roof replacement shall be installed in accordance with the manufacturer's requirements.
-When installing asphalt or fiberglass shingles, a minimum of a 30 year shingle shall be used.
-Other products such as metal roofing may be considered. - B. Drainage: - 1.
-All rainwater shall be conveyed and drained away from every roof so as not to cause wetness or dampness in the structure.
+- All rainwater shall be conveyed and drained away from every roof so as not to cause wetness or dampness in the structure.
 No roof drainage systems shall be connected to a sanitary sewer. - 2.
-The ground around the dwelling shall be sloped away from foundation walls to divert water away from the structure. - C. Windows, Exterior Doors and Basement Entries (Including Cellar Hatchways): - 1.
-Every window, exterior door, basement entry and cellar hatchway shall be tight fitting within their frames, be rodent-proof, insect-proof and be weatherproof such that water and surface drainage is prevented from entering the dwelling.
+The ground around the dwelling shall be sloped away from foundation walls to divert water away from the structure. - 3.
+If feasible, the collection of roof water is encouraged.

+C. Windows, Exterior Doors and Basement Entries (Including Cellar Hatchways):

+- 1. Every window, exterior door, basement entry and cellar hatchway shall be tight fitting within their frames, be rodent-proof, insect-proof and be weatherproof such that water and surface drainage is prevented from entering the dwelling.
 In addition, the following requirements shall also be met: - a.
 All exterior doors and windows shall be equipped with security locks.
 Deadbolts are not required. - b.
 Every window sash shall be fully equipped with glass window panes which are without cracks or holes.
 Every window sash to be replaced shall use Energy Star rated for northern climate windows unless the existing windows have insulated glass.
 Stained or leaded glass found to be historically significant may be protected by a fixed low-E glass storm window.
 Every window sash shall fit tightly within its frame, and be secured in a manner consistent with the window design.
 All window jambs will be sealed.
-All rope weight openings shall be insulated before installing the new window. - c.
-Storm doors are required at all main entrances, and when installed, shall be equipped with a self-closing device. - d.
+All rope weight openings shall be insulated before installing the new window.
+Energy Star rated for Northern climate. - c.
+Storm doors, when installed, shall also be equipped with a self-closing device. - d.
 Every exterior door, when closed, shall fit properly within its frame and shall have door hinges and security locks or latches.
 All exterior doors will be no less than metal clad insulated (foam filled) doors.
 All jambs and thresholds will be sealed. - e.
-Every required exterior exit door shall be not less three feet (2'-4") (3'-0") in width and not less than six foot-six inches (6'8") in height.
+Every exterior door shall be not less than two foot-four inches (2'-4") in width and not less than six foot-six inches (6'6") in height.
 Existing door sizes will be grandfathered, but an attempt shall be made to have at least one exterior door that is not less than 36 inches wide and no less than 6'-8" high.